Mernda - North

 AreaSearch analysis indicates Mernda - North maintains employment conditions that align with national benchmarks

 Mernda - North has a well-educated workforce with significant representation in essential services sectors.
-Its unemployment rate is 4.0% and it experienced an estimated employment growth of 1.1% over the past year.
+The unemployment rate is 4.0%, lower than the Greater Melbourne average of 4.7%.
+Employment growth over the past year is estimated at 1.1%.

-As of September 2025, there are 6,553 residents employed, with an unemployment rate of 0.7% below Greater Melbourne's rate of 4.7%.
-Workforce participation in Mernda - North is 68.8%, compared to Greater Melbourne's 64.1%.
-Employment among residents is concentrated in health care & social assistance, retail trade, and construction.
-Notably, health care & social assistance has an employment share that is 1.3 times the regional level.
+As of September 2025, 6,553 residents are employed, with an unemployment rate of 0.7% below Greater Melbourne's rate.
+Workforce participation is similar to Greater Melbourne at 73.0%.
+A moderate 23.4% of residents work from home, potentially influenced by Covid-19 lockdowns.
+Employment is concentrated in health care & social assistance, retail trade, and construction.

 Frequently Asked Questions - Employment